Learning to Fly: Let's simulate evolution in Rust (pt 3)

 Now that we have chosen two parent-individuals, it's time for the crossover phase.

-Crossover (also known as recombination) takes two individuals and "mixes" them, yielding a new~ish solution:
+Crossover (also known as recombination) takes two individuals and mixes them, creating a new~ish solution in result:

-Compared to randomizing brand new individuals, crossover is neat in the sense that it tries to preserve knowledge - the idea is that combining two solutions will usually yield a solution that's both new and at least as good as the two solutions we already have; this allows to explore the search space without the risk of losing the best solutions discovered so far.
+As compared to simply creating brand-new random individuals, crossover is neat in the sense that it tries to preserve knowledge - the idea is that mixing two good solutions will usually yield a solution that's both new and at least as good as the two solutions we already have - this allows to explore the search space without the risk of losing the best solutions discovered so far.

 ... sometimes it's more convenient to have a string:

-... and we'll re-use what we already have - a bunch of floating-point numbers (i.e. weights of the neural network):
+... and we'll use what we already have - bunch of f32s representing weights of the neural network:

 #[derive(Clone, Debug)]